 The Canon EOS-1D X Mark II and the Fujifilm X-Pro2 are two digital cameras that were revealed to the public, respectively, in February 2016 and January 2016.
 The 1DX Mark II is a DSLR, while the X-Pro2 is a mirrorless interchangeable lens camera.
-The cameras are based on a full frame (1DX Mark II) and an APS-C sensor.
-The Canon has a resolution of 20 megapixel, whereas the Fujifilm provides 24 MP.
+The cameras are based on a full frame (1DX Mark II) and an APS-C (X-Pro2) sensor.
+The Canon has a resolution of 20 megapixels, whereas the Fujifilm provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-Pro2 is considerably smaller (56 percent) than the Canon 1D X Mark II.
 Moreover, the X-Pro2 is substantially lighter (68 percent) than the 1DX Mark II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (1DX Mark II) and the Fujinon X Lens Catalog (X-Pro2).
 Mirrorless cameras, such as the X-Pro2, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.